 Most famous during the “crooner-swooner” era, Frank Sinatra is best known for his swing style.
 “Ol' Blue Eyes” was not only a singer but also a well-known actor, starring in flicks like “Ocean's 11.”
 Some of his top albums include “Strangers in the Night,” “Come Fly with Me,” and “A Jolly Christmas from Frank Sinatra.”

 #47.
 Alicia Keys

 Alicia Keys actually turned down a spot a Columbia University at the age of 16 in order to pursue music full-time.
-Five of the Grammy winner's six albums have gone platinum: “Songs in A Minor,” “The Diary of Alicia Keys,” “As I Am,” “The Element of Freedom,” and “Unplugged.”
+Six of the Grammy winner's albums have gone platinum: "Girl on Fire," “Songs in A Minor,” “The Diary of Alicia Keys,” “As I Am,” “The Element of Freedom,” and “Unplugged.”

 #46.
 Simon & Garfunkel

 -Certified units: 38.5 million (12 Gold, 11 Platinum, 7 Multi-platinum, 1 Diamond)

 Folk-rock duo Simon & Garfunkel got their start early; their rendition of “Hey Schoolgirl” peaked at #49 on the Pop Chart when the two were just 15 years old.
 But it was during the ‘60s and ‘70s that the duo became a household name with albums like “Bridge Over Troubled Water,” “Bookends,” and “The Graduate” soundtrack.
 The countercultural icons were inducted into the Rock and Roll Hall of Fame in 1990.